Wikia/design-system/README.md

 ## Update Reference Page

-After you change source files in `styles/` and/or update DS package run `npm run build`.
+After you change source files in `styles/` and/or update DS package run `gulp`.
 This will rebuild `index.html` file.

 ## After clone